 2) Infrastructure monitoring and alerting is the most used managed service

 This can be due to the increasing concerns for data security.
 Organizations look for reliable services that provide complete security to their valuable business data.
-Managed service providers by offering DR and Backup services ensure that the organization’s data is protected against any sudden disasters and is recoverable in case of any loss.
+Managed service providers by offering DR and Backup services ensure that the organization’s data is protected against any sudden disaster and is recoverable in case of any loss.

 3) Growth in channel partner MSPs and M&As